Carbon-izer Presents North Houston

 Presidential Plaza / 15655 JFK Blvd.

-One of the few strip centers in the "airport corridor" seems to know its audience--it's pretty much all consumables, with restaurants, a cigar shop, and a liquor store.
-The PDF is here (archived from here) and shows the "2nd Gen Restaurant" being empty.
+One of the few strip centers in the "airport corridor", this place seems to know its audience--it's pretty much all consumables, with restaurants, a cigar shop, and a liquor store.
+You can see what I mean here (archived from this link).
+The PDF shows the "2nd Gen Restaurant" being empty.
 This was originally Godfather's Pizza when it was built in 2005 and ended up being the second-last Godfather's in the Houston area (the one in Galveston closed not too long after) before it closed in the early 2010s.
 By 2015 it was Papa Tony's Kitchen, a similar restaurant.
-I have a menu from Papa Tony's in 2015 (it closed in 2020)...the menu that I have is different than the menu from their still-up site (page 1, page 2).
-It's a bit cumbersome, perhaps I'll make an "Ephemera" page on it someday.
+I have a menu from Papa Tony's in 2015 (it closed in 2020, though seems to have re-emerged in Spring, though the website was never updated)...the menu that I have is different than the menu I pulled from the last version of their site (page 1, page 2).
+The menu itself is oversized, thus is a bit cumbersome, perhaps I'll scan it someday.
 (The menu I have mentions hot dogs as well as the pizza and rotisserie chicken).

 DoubleTree by Hilton Hotel / 15747 John F Kennedy Blvd.